 The Background Tasks window displays the progress of any running asynchronous tasks.
 For example, you can see the progress for shader compilation, lightmapA pre-rendered texture that contains the effects of light sources on static objects in the scene.
 Lightmaps are overlaid on top of scene geometry to create the effect of lighting.
 More info

-See in Glossary baking, and occlusion cullingA feature that disables rendering of objects when they are not currently seen by the camera because they are obscured (occluded) by other objects.
+See in Glossary baking, and occlusion cullingA that disables rendering of objects when they are not currently seen by the camera because they are obscured (occluded) by other objects.
 More info

 See in Glossary.

 To open the Background Tasks window, do one of the following:

 ToolbarA row of buttons and basic controls at the top of the Unity Editor that allows you to interact with the Editor in various ways (e.g. scaling, translation).
 More info